jimisdam/cs-duth-tel1-hotel-pms/README.md

 * Clone the Repository.
 * The executable can be found in `.\bin\Release\net9.0-windows`, it's `TachyDev.exe`.
 * It's not adviced to move the executable outside it's directory.

+YOU NEED TO INSTALL .NET 9 AND MS ACCESS BEFOREHAND!!